Jovan the Serb of Kratovo: Work

 Jovan's new decorative system combined Byzantine and Islamic ornamentation in a new whole.
 Though he was not a skillful drawer of figures, his captions and specific floral ornamentation were noted and widely copied.
 He is justly credited as the creator of this new style that continued until end of the 17th century.
 The same style was propagated mostly by his pupils from the so-called Kratovo school.

-Not much before year 1580 he designed, transcribed and illuminated Law on Mines of Despotes Stefan Lazarević, a collection of medieval Serbian mining regulations.
+Around 1580, he transcribed and illuminated Law on Mines of Despotes Stefan Lazarević, a collection of medieval Serbian mining regulations.
 This was, in all probability, an order by local authorities of Kratovo, needed to renew their production according to the wants of the Ottoman administration.
-In this book Islamic influence is reflected in its elongated format, arabesque on its cover, narrow size of letters and, of course, in its vignettes.
-The picture of a miners’ council is a copy from an older, 15th century original.
+In this book, Islamic influence is evident in its elongated format, the arabesque decoration on its cover, the narrow letterforms, and the design of its vignettes.
+The depiction of a miners’ council reproduces an earlier 15th-century original.